-On your 25th anniversary I always loved you, you see?
-I never quit loving you two And so I hope you'll never quit loving Linda Lou.
 I loved you so much I prayed for you every day I hope you'll never die and that's all I say.
 The End A little later, Becky pulls a box from a closet.
-She digs through it and 1.
-Descriptions in this section based on interviews with Becky Alles Badley, Elizabeth Freeman, Young G. Freeman, Karen Walso Schott, Susan Craven, Mike Craven and Ralph and Aleta Craven. finds Linda's green diary with the last entry on June 9, 1961 - "went music lesson."

-The box holds a wrinkled brown sack with the broken remains of a necklace and a pewter pin Linda wore the morning she died.

-These are the things that connect Becky to a sister who died eight weeks before Becky was born.
+She digs through it and finds Linda's green diary with the last entry on June 9, 1961 - "went music lesson."
+The box holds a wrinkled brown sack with the broken remains of a necklace and a pewter pin Linda wore the morning she died These are the things that coneight weeks before Becky was born.
 "It's good to look through it," she says, the dresses and the coat and the clippings spread out on the floor.

-"This is how she really comes to life for me," Becky says.
-"She basically is an enigma, a story."
-2

-A BLESSING FROM THE LORD

-In the days after the accident, Elizabeth Freeman could not wrap her mind around the idea that her daughter, April Melody, was dead.
+'This is how she really comes to life for me," Becky says.
+"She basically is an enigma, a story.
+A blessing from the Lord In the days after the accident, Elizabeth Freeman could not wrap her mind around the idea that her daughter, April Melody, was dead.
 She asked her husband, Young Freeman, to take her out to look for Melody.
+Maybe she'd nine days later, on Oct.
+23, they
-Maybe she'd gotten hurt in the accident, had run away, was hiding someplace.

-Two of their other children, Smith, 7, and Joy, 10, were recovering from their injuries.

-Melody was an outgoing little girl who would talk to anyone, who snuggled up to her mom and wrapped her arms around her.

-"She was a very loving girl," Elizabeth says.
-"I missed her a lot."

-Four months after Melody was buried, Elizabeth gave birth to a darkhaired, brown-eyed girl.
+Calvin Craven Ellen Craven Four girls born after the dead-gotten hurt in the accident, had liest traffic accident in Colorado run away, was hiding some- Two of their other children, Smith, 7, and Joy, 10, were recov- Melody was an outgoing little girl who would talk to anyone, who snuggled up to her mom and wrapped her arms around "She was a very loving girl," Elizabeth says.
+"I missed her a Four months after Melody was buried, Elizabeth gave birth to a dark-haired, brown-eyed girl.
 They named her Crystal Yvonne.

-"I kept telling people, 'She did not replace Melody, but she's here, and I have to take care of her," Elizabeth says.

-The two girls looked alike, but their personalities were different.
-Crystal was a quiet, even shy child.
+"I kept telling people, 'She did not replace Melody, but she's here, and I have to take care of her," Elizabethsays.
+The two girls looked alike, but their personalities different. were Crystal was a quiet, even shy child.
 Even now, she does not want to talk about growing up in the aftermath of the crash that took her sister.

-But her mother sees her as nothing less than a blessing from the Lord, sent for a purpose, a bundle of love that helped her heal.

-"It wouldn't have been as easy if I wouldn't have had that distraction of having Crystal and raising her and everything," Elizabeth says.3
+But her mother sees her as nothing less than a blessing from the Lord, sent for a purpose, a bundle of love that helpedherheal.
+"It wouldn't have been as easy if I wouldn't have had that distraction of having Crystal and raising her and everything."
+Elizabeth says.
+Learning from stories Karen Walso Schott has always wondered: Who was the sister I never knew?

-LEARNING FROM STORIES

-Karen Walso Schott has always wondered: Who was the sister I never knew?

 It's been on her mind as long as she can remember.

 Linda Kathleen Walso was 13 on Dec.
 14, 1961.
-She tried to talk her 2.
-Descriptions and statements in this section based on reporter's observations and interviews with Becky Alles Badley and Glenn Badley.

-3. Descriptions and statements in this section based on interviews with Young G. Freeman, Smith Freeman and Elizabeth Freeman. mother into taking her to school that morning.
+She tried to talk her mother into taking her to school that morning.
 Instead, she died at the crossing two miles from her home.
 Karen has spent her life trying to know Linda.